HW-Wright/pp4-photography-blog/README.md

 ## Credits
 ### Content
 ----------------------------
-- Boostrap's clean blog thmese was used as a basis for the besign layout of this project.
+- Bootstrap's clean blog theme was used as a basis for the design layout of this project.
 The usage of this has been clearly labelled in the HTML and CSS.
-- The Post and Comment models are heavily influenced by the like models inthe walkthrough project.
+- The Post and Comment models are heavily influenced by the like models in the walkthrough project.
-- The views that enable comment and like functionality are heavily influenced by the walkthough project.
+- The views that enable comment and like functionality are heavily influenced by the walkthrough project.

 ### Media
 ----------------------------